 call MacNeil/Lehrer journalism.
 Well, yes, there are.
 And here they are:

 --Do nothing I cannot defend.

---Cover, write and present every story with the care I would want if the story were about me.
+--Cover, write and present every story with the care I would want if the story

 --Assume there is at least one other side or version to every story.